Kirk Humphreys

-Kirk Humphreys (born September 13, 1950) is an American politician who served as Mayor of Oklahoma City from April 9, 1998, to November 3, 2004.
+Kirk Humphreys (born September 13, 1950) is an American businessman and politician who served as Mayor of Oklahoma City from April 9, 1998, to November 3, 2003.
 He was considered a favorite candidate of the Republican party establishment for U.S. Senator in 2004, losing to former Congressman Tom Coburn, MD in the primary.

-Humphreys was appointed to The Oklahoma City Public Schools Board as Chairman, but was later unseated by former state Sen. Angela Monson.
+Humphreys was appointed to The Oklahoma City Public Schools Board as Chairman in 2008, but was unseated in the next election by former state Sen. Angela Monson.

-Humphreys is the Executive Chairman of Humphreys Capital, a real estate investment fund management company based in Oklahoma City.
+Humphreys is the Chairman Emeritus of Humphreys Capital, a real estate investment fund management company based in Oklahoma City.

 Education

 Humphreys graduated from the University of Oklahoma in 1972 with a Bachelor of Business Administration in Finance.

 Career

 From 1972 until 1989, Humphreys built a distribution business with his brothers that specialized in the distribution of beauty products and other non-food items to leading retailers across the United States.
 In 1989 he founded The Humphreys Company, a real estate development and investment firm.
-Among the company's current projects are Carlton Landing, a 1,800-acre new town development on Lake Eufaula in southeastern Oklahoma, and The Wheeler District, the redevelopment of the 150-acre site of the former Downtown Airpark on the Oklahoma River near downtown Oklahoma City.
+Among the company's projects is Carlton Landing, a 1,800-acre new town development on Lake Eufaula in southeastern Oklahoma.

-Humphreys is Executive Chairman of Humphreys Capital, which manage real estate investment funds with more than $700 million in assets in 15 states.
+Humphreys is Chairman Emeritus of Humphreys Capital, which manages real estate investment funds with more than one billion dollars in assets in 15 states.

-Humphreys is vice-chairman of the Oklahoma City Airport Trust, vice-chairman of the Oklahoma Industries Authority and serves on the board of the Hough Ear Institute.
-He is a former trustee of the Urban Land Institute and was founding chairman of the Oklahoma District Council of ULI.